This chapter deals extensively with how to build a good relationship with clients.

 - Smiling.
 Not a fake smile, however.
 People can see through that easily.

-- Put your hands where people can see them.
-Twirling your hair, tapping on your leg or any other fidgeting with your hands could be conveyed as disinterest on your part.
+- Please put your hands where people can see them.
+Disinterest could be expressed as twirling your hair, tapping on your leg, or fidgeting with your hands.

 - Mirroring their body language.
-Not everything of course, that can come across as a little strange.
+Not everything, of course, can come across as a little strange.
 Mirroring body language is a great way to show empathy and build trust.

 Move onto the reason you are chatting to them